MansJackson/todo-adv.client/README.md

-# ChatApp
+# Todo App
-A fullstack chat application using Socket.io, Node.js, Express, React, Redux, TypeScript
+The client side of a fullstack todo application
 ## Table of contents
 * [Description](#description)
 * [Technologies used](#technologies-used)